gamalahmedd/TicToe-Game/README.md

 # TicToe-Game
 This project is a basic Tic-Tac-Toe game developed in Java.
-It provides a graphical user interface for two players to play the game.
+It provides a graphical user interface for one player to play the game vs computer.

 ## Features
 - Simple and intuitive GUI.
-- Two-player mode.
+- One-player mode.
 - Basic game logic for Tic-Tac-Toe.

 ## Technologies